davekilian/davekilian.github.com/_posts/2012-09-29-filtering.markdown

 signal processing in general!) can be tricky.
 When it comes to image sampling and reconstruction, it's easy to get lost in the theory.

-Let's see if we can put everything in perspective.
+So, let's see if we can put everything in perspective.

 ## Duals

-Before we can dive into signal processing, we're going to need a theoretical tool to talk about our signals.
-So let's talk about _duals_.
+Before we can dive into signal processing, we're going to need a theoretical tool to help us talk about our signals.
+That tool is the _dual_.

 Think back to calculus.
-Consider a function _f(x)_, and its derivative _f'(x)_.
+Consider a function $f(x)$, and its derivative
+$f'(x)$.

     TODO graphs of a function and its derivative

 When you take the derivative of a function, you get back another function.
-This derivative says something about the original function, but probably looks nothing like the original function at all.
-You can integrate the derivative to reconstruct the original function.
+This derivative says something about the original function, but may look nothing like the original function at all.
+You can integrate the derivative to get back the original function.

-If you change the function, you get a different derivative.
-If you modify the derivative, you integrate to a different function than the original.
+If you change the function, you get back a different derivative.
+If you modify the derivative, the integral is different from the original function.
+The function and derivative seem to be tied to one another.
-You can think of the function and derivative as _duals_ of each other.
+You can think of them as _duals_ of each other.

     TODO graphs showing ramifications of modifications

-Disclaimer: mathematically-inclined readers are probably shaking their heads in disgust right now :) While this example is a useful way to initially understand duality, true duality is actually a bit stronger than this.
-It requires using the same operation to transform into the dual and back.
+Disclaimer: mathematically-inclined readers are probably shaking their heads in disgust right now :) While this example is a useful way to gain intuition about duality, the real definition is a bit stronger: duality requires the same operation to transform something into its dual and back.
 Derivation and integration, however, are entirely different beasts.
-This wasn't a true example of duality.

 ## The Frequency Domain